IrushiSalwathura/special-requests-management-ui/README.md

 # Next.js Frontend Project

 This is a frontend project built with Next.js.
+Please follow the below steps to setup this project locally.

 ## Prerequisites